jhoffman5/student_accessible_files/csc1810/p3/README.md

 ```
 It will return a random integer whose minimimum value is specified as the first argument.
 Its maximum value is one less than the second argument.
 For example ```RangeRand(0, 10)``` returns a random integer from 0 to (including) 9.
 The mod operator ```%``` is important here.

 You must write a function return a "stat".
 Stats can range between 6 and 18 inclusive.
 The highest (18) is special.
-If you roll an 18 (choose 18 at random) the character gets a special massive boost which comes in the form of a number between 0 and 100 inclusive.
+If you roll an 18 (you chose 18 at random) the character gets a special massive boost which comes in the form of a number between 0 and 100 inclusive.
 Because of this, your function returns a string - not a number.

 ```c++
 string PickStat();